Telephone Service Begins Between UAE and Israel as Ties Open

 Also Sunday, Israeli news websites that had previously been blocked by UAE authorities, like the Times of Israel, the Jerusalem Post and YNet, could be accessed without using means to bypass internet filtering in the Emirates.

-Some in Israel used Palestinian mobile phone numbers with +970 numbers, which those in the UAE could call.
+Some in Israel used Palestinian mobile phones with +970 numbers, which those in the UAE could call.

 The connection of phone service represents the first concrete sign of the deal between the Emiratis and Israelis.